voltgrid/voltgrid-django-example/README.md

 ## Install

-    pip install -r requirements.txt
+    pip install bureaucrat
-    cp .env.example .env  # edit as required
+    cp .env.example .env  # edit as required bureaucrat init
-    . .env  # source environment settings
-    bureaucrat init

 Add the following to _bin/activate_:

     IFS=$'\n'; for l in $(cat $VIRTUAL_ENV/.env); do eval export echo $l; done

 This will automatically load the _.env_ settings when entering the virtual environment.
+Which makes it easier to manually run _./manage.py_.